Cognifly/cognibot/README.md

 ### How Cognibot Works

 Crawling is performed by the a crawl thread or crawl goroutine.
 Add the number to Start specifying the number of threads to begin with.
-If the number of URL in the queue minus the total number in visited is less than 100, cognibot spins up a new thread. see example below.
+If the length of the queue ***minus** the length of visited is less than 100, cognibot spins up a new crawl thread or crawl goroutine. see example below.

 ```go
 package main